jaredLunde/render-props/packages/viewport/README.md

 ### Contents
 - [**`Viewport`**](#viewport)
-  - God component which provides context from `ViewportQueries`, `ViewportOrientation`, and `ViewportScroll`
+  - Component which provides context from `ViewportOrientation`, and `ViewportScroll`
 - [**`ViewportProvider`**](#viewportprovider)
   - A top-level `Viewport` component which stores the viewport state and provides it as context to `ViewportConsumer` components.